+The idea of tax loss harvesting is to purposely sell investments that have gone down in value so that you lose money.
+The reason?
+To save money on taxes!
 You might be wondering why you’d do that.
-After all, the mutual fund that had decreased in value might rebound, but now you’ve sold it and you’ll miss out.
+After all, an investment that had decreased in value might rebound, but since you sold it—you’re going to miss out.
 It’s important to remember that tax-loss harvesting is a two-step process.
 The first step is to sell losing investments.
-The second step is to buy an investment that is pretty similar.
-That second step makes it likely that, if the market for the old investment goes back up, you’ll still reap the rewards with your new investment.
+The second step is to buy a similar investment.
+That second step makes it likely that if the market for the old investment goes back up, you’ll still reap the rewards with your new investment.